xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 # 3-dimensional

-To design how to introduce a (n+1)-dimensional cell `A` into a cell complex, we need to specify a attaching map from the boundary of the cell `A` to the n-skeleton of the cell complex.
+To design how to introduce a (n+1)-dimensional cell `A` into a cell complex, we need to specify an attaching map from the boundary of the cell `A` to the n-skeleton of the cell complex.

 We do this by giving the boundary of the cell `A`